History of Rules in the NFL

-- Rules the Independents used are Highlighted
+Rules the Independents played by

 Pre 1894